Orasund/littleWorldPuzzler/devlog2.md

 ---

-This it for now.
+This is it for now.
 We now know that the core mechanic works and that it is fun.
 This means we can actually spend some time making the game a bit prettier.

 You can find the source code [here](https://github.com/Orasund/littleWorldPuzzler/tree/3b40756e4d8ed57f8e59c59c47d33903155efff4/V2)